x81705/IDS6938-SimulationTechniques/Homework1/Readme.md

 ~~~
 ANS:
 Uploaded movie using Icecream application to www.youtube.com (see link below);
-- attempted to implement Sphere Collision,
+- Attempted to implement Sphere Collision...
 ~~~
 [https://youtu.be/-yUUop7f_EU]